Skip to content

 2003

-The Origin of the Core Values
+The origin of the Core Values

 Mærsk Mc-Kinney Møller retired from most presidencies in the A.P.
 Moller – Maersk Group.
 Ane Mærsk Mc-Kinney Uggla became the Co-chair of A.P.
 Moller – Maersk.
 Mærsk Mc-Kinney Møller introduced the five Core Values, based on his father’s leadership principles.